poetmountain/Destinations/Guides/UserGuide.md

 ## Overview

-Let's take a deeper look at how you can use Destinations to power your app and free up your user interfaces to focus on surprising and delighting your users.
+Let's take a deeper look at how you can use Destinations to power your app to reduce implementation time and free up your user interfaces to focus on surprising and delighting your users.

 ### Setup